QingyangKong/knowledge-dump/Specifications/Git/merge vs rebase.md

     add firstFile
 ```
 After the feature is developed or bug is fixed, you merge your branch to master and commits log will not be messed up.
 Very cool.

+### Tip
+You create a new branch and commit changes to remote.
+You rebase master commits to the development branch.
+You push changes to the remote.
+Push will fail because changes you committed before has already moved to the top.
+Rebased commit will be before commits in your branch.
+So in this scenario, you has to push forecly. `push origin <branch-name> --force`